MakeSchool-Tutorials/sa-2018-node-reddit/P05-Posts-Comments/content.md

 slug: 05-posts
 ---

-In this section we will give users the ability to create posts and comment on existing posts.
-Along the way we'll also learn a little about nested routes–what they are, how they work, and why you would want them.
+In this section we will:

+- Give users the ability to create new Posts
+- Let users comment on existing Posts
+- Learn about nested routes

 # Database Relationships